Affordable Bird Nest Removal Services

 Cryptococcosis neoformans is a fungus that is sometimes found wherever pigeons roost.
 Humans contract the disease by inhaling airborne particulates of pigeon poop.

-The disease might present itself as acne-like bumps on the skins or even beneath the skin.
+The disease might present itself as acne-like bumps on the skin or even beneath the skin.
 However, this response is less commonly seen than the more generalized version that presents as a lung infection.
 If left untreated, the disease spreads from the lungs to the central nervous system, where it can develop into a fatal condition.

 For most people, the response to this disease is a rather mild one.
 Unfortunately, anyone with a weakened immune system is likely to develop a more virulent response that could be deadly.